grammyjs/website/site/docs/guide/deployment-types.md

 Places where long polling works well include:

-- During the development of your local machine.
+- During the development for your local machine.
 - On the majority of servers.
 - On hosted "backend" instances, i.e., machines that actively run your bot 24/7.